About The Ouseburn Valley

 By Bike or On Foot

 The best way to get to the Ouseburn Valley is definitely by bike or on foot.
 It’s the perfect distance from the city centre for a very pleasant walk/cycle along Newcastle's iconic Quayside.
-If you’re coming from the North there are paths that run through ‘the stadium’ at the bottom of Warwick street, or from the East, cycling or walking down Shields road you take a left after Morrisons.
+If you’re coming from the North there are paths that run through the City Stadium at the bottom of Warwick street, or from the East, cycling or walking down Shields road you take a left after Morrisons.
 If coming from the north of the city centre along New Bridge Street, you take a right before The Tanners pub and head down Stepney Bank.
+Stepney Bank is one of the most popular and accessible routes.
+It is fully pathed but quite steep.

 The yellow Quaylink bus (Q2) runs from Haymarket bus station to the Ouseburn (Lime Street) via the Quayside, then continues on all the way to St. Peters Basin.
 For more information, download a Quaylink route map or timetable from here.